 For information on Fishing/Hunting License please refer to the Massachusetts Division of Fisheries and Wildlife.

 If you, or someone you know, was born, married or died anyplace other than Pittsfield, Mass, please click here for more information on obtaining those documents.

 REMINDER: Dog licenses are now available!
 Please visit the City Clerk's Office during regular business hours to renew your license.
 You can also renew by mail or on-line.
-Please click the Dog Licenses link to the left for more information.
+Please click the Dog Licenses page for more information.